Catalyzing the Quantum Research Ecosystem

 Through this work, QSA aims to grow QIS and technology as a discipline that fosters innovation, engagement, and psychological safety for all participants by creating equitable access to resources, information, and opportunities and prioritizing inclusive behaviors and participation throughout all QSA research and ecosystem activities.

 QSA participated in a summer mentorship program in partnership with the Joint Science and Technology Institute (JSTI).
 Through this program, QSA mentors led a group of 10 students from across the country on instruction about the basics of Quantum Information Science.
 The program provided students the opportunity for hands-on experience building and running circuits on quantum simulators.
 In addition to the direct student engagement, QSA will leverage the materials developed for the program for the future.

 QSA provides dedicated and sustained programs to support the next generations of QIS researchers through the Simon’s Institute.
 The Simons Institute Summer Research Cluster hosted approximately 40 researchers in residence on an 8-week research cluster with approximately 100 workshop participants.
 QSA was able to engage many students and researchers to set the stage for future Simons activities.

 The IDEAS Advisory Council is also actively working to encourage diverse perspectives in recruitment and outreach initiatives across the Center.
 Other efforts promote practical and participatory activities to expand awareness, build inclusive cultures and enhance organizational processes, underscoring the importance of diverse and inclusive teams.
-In addition, the team strives to better understand the engagement of QSA partners and NQISRC centers, as well as to advocate for building positive overall change in QIS.
+In addition, the team strives to better understand the engagement of QSA partners and the National QIS Research Centers, as well as to advocate for building positive overall change in QIS.